 Additionally, consider that recreational cannabis laws don’t require employers to accommodate cannabis usage in the workplace, so employees are expected to respect drug-free policies if they are in place.

-If you find yourself in a situation that could result in criminal penalties, contact a seasoned drug charges lawyer who will assertively advocate on your behalf.
+If you find yourself in a situation that could result in criminal penalties, contact a seasoned drug charges and possession lawyer who will assertively advocate on your behalf.
 Keep in mind that the penalties range from infractions to felonies.
 Generally, if you are under 18 the penalty will be an infraction.
 If you are over 18 the likely charge will be an infraction or a misdemeanor.
 County jail felonies are reserved for those people with a violent felony in their record or two or more priors of the same marijuana offense.
 Attorney Kopelman understands the complexities of marijuana laws and has the skills to develop a highly accurate strategy to strongly represent you.

 Call Today to Speak to A Seasoned Attorney in Marijuana Laws

 One of the greatest developments in recent years has been the booming marijuana industry in California.
 Because possession of cannabis for sale or the intention of sale is illegal, setting up commercial cannabis businesses that meet all state requirements can be the route for those who want to legally cultivate, distribute, produce, and sell cannabis and cannabis-derived products.
-If you wish to engage in cannabis-related activities, it’s crucial to have the help of an experienced marijuana lawyer who can assist you in navigating the intricate dual licensing system set in place for businesses in California, and for the obtention of a seller’s permit and a cannabis tax permit from the California Department of Tax and Fee Administration (CDTFA).
+If you wish to engage in cannabis-related activities, it’s crucial to have the help of an experienced marijuana lawyer who can assist you in navigating the intricate dual licensing system set in place for businesses in LA County, CA, and for the obtention of a seller’s permit and a cannabis tax permit from the California Department of Tax and Fee Administration (CDTFA).

 If you would like to further discuss your situation with an accomplished marijuana attorney, reach out to Ms. Kopelman today.